negrinho/deep_architect/CONTRIBUTING.md

 existing searchers in whatever benchmark settings that the searcher intends to address.

-We recommend reading this paper and compare the new searcher under one of the benchmark settings that were identified there.
-**TODO: Add the link to the non-existing paper.**

 <!-- TODO: cut back on the framework independent stuff. -->
 ### Contributing a search space
 <!-- What is the goal of the search space. -->